jbirkenmaier/Image-analysis/README.md

 # Image-analysis
-This project uses the Pillow library to find out the number of light and dark pixels according to a threshold set by the user for all images in the directory of the form IMG_XXXX.XXX.
+This project uses the Pillow library to find out the number of light and dark pixels according to a threshold set by the user for all images in the directory of the form IMG_XXXX.XXX

 num_all_pictures(format)
 This function counts the number of pictures of the given format in the directory, returns an integer.